-MTF's findings on American college students and adults through age 60 are not covered in this early Overview report because the follow-up data from those populations become available later in the year.
-Those findings will be covered in Volume II, the third monograph in this annual series, published at the end of July each year.5
+MTF's findings on American college students and adults through age 60 are not covered in this early Overview report because the follow-up data from those populations become available for analysis later in the year.
+Those findings are covered in Volume II, the third monograph in this annual series, published at the end of July each year.5

-Two annual MTF Occasional Papers are published each year in conjunction with Volumes I and II, providing trends in use for various demographic subgroups on adolescents and separately on young adults.6
+Two annual MTF Occasional Papers are published each year in conjunction with Volumes I and II, providing trends in use for various demographic subgroups of adolescents and separately of young adults.6

-A fourth monograph, HIV/AIDS: Risk and Protective Behaviors Among Young Adults, dealing with national trends in HIV/AIDS-related risk and protective behaviors among young adults 21 to 40 years old, was added to the series beginning in 2010.7 It is published in October of each year.
-From 2005 to 2009, these findings were reported as part of Volume II.
+A fourth monograph, HIV/AIDS: Risk and Protective Behaviors Among Young Adults, dealing with national trends in HIV/AIDS-related risk and protective behaviors among young adults 21 to 30 years old, was added to the series beginning in 2010.7 It is published in October of each year.
+From 2005 to 2009, these findings had been reported as part of Volume II, prior to their being reported in a separate monograph.